steveloughran/speculate/doc/java_and_meltdown.md

 knowing how it all glued together.
 Not any more.
 Now I use tests over edit-and-continue coding while debugging the app, and don't even know the Java "Virtual Machine" assembler.

+1. If the CPU can speculate on a branch within a speculative branch, the exploit holds (as [asserted by Thomas Wuerthinger](https://twitter.com/thomaswue/status/950316107877027840).
+So I'm utterly wrong
 1. Other JREs may generate different code.
 1. The same JRE may choose to generate different code on a different run.
 Who knows?
 1. The way the hotspot compiler works, it has to decide when to compile down.